Zabanaa/zabanaa.github.io/_posts/2017-11-28-basic-file-operations-in-python.md

 is /home/username/Documents/app.py, the "my\_awesome\_directory" will be created under /home/username/Documents)

-## 2. Get the path to the current file
+## 2. Get a file's parent directory.

 This is useful if you want to get the path to a file/folder that you know is under the working file's parent directory.
 If this was confusing, here's an